acspike/omscs-notes-notes/information-security/midterm-1-study-guide.md

-What is software the collects information form a computer and transmits it to another system monitoring keystrokes, network traffic and other screen data?
+What is software that collects information from a computer and transmits it to another system monitoring keystrokes, network traffic, and other screen data?

 - A.) Spammer Programs
 - B.) Keylogger